 - a Accumulation of blood in the pleural cavity.

-- a voice impairment including hoarseness, weakness, or loss of voice.
+- b voice impairment including hoarseness, weakness, or loss of voice.

-- Accumulation of air or gas in the pleural spacecausing the lung to collapse.
+- c Accumulation of air or gas in the pleural spacecausing the lung to collapse.

-- Abnormally slow rate of respiration; usually less than 10 breathes per minute.
+- e Abnormally rapid rate of respiration, usually of more than 20 breaths per minute.

 5 Multiple choice questions

 - Surgical removal of part of the pleura.

 - Inglammation of the visceral and parietal pleura in the toracic cavity.

 - External monitor to measure the oxygen saturation level in the blood.

 - A chronic alleric disorder characterized by spisodes of severe breathing difficulty, coughing and wheezing.